Kanboard Documentation

 Each time a failure event occurs, the counter of failed logins is incremented.

-The user account can be locked down for the configured period of time and a captcha can be shown to avoid brute force attacks.
+The user account can be locked for the configured period of time, and a captcha can be shown to prevent brute force attacks.

 User Provider Interface

-When the authentication is successful, the AuthenticationManager will ask the user information to your driver by calling the method getUser().
+When authentication is successful, the AuthenticationManager will request user information from your driver by calling the method getUser().
 This method must return an object that implements the interface Kanboard\Core\User\UserProviderInterface.

-This class abstract the information gathered from another system.
+This class abstracts the information gathered from another system.

 Examples: